 While it’s nice to have a tonic with natural, healthy ingredients, what matters more is the taste.
 I recently sat down with fellow gin lover Nancy Rommelmann for a comparison.

 The first thing that got our attention was the smoothness of both Q Tonic and Fever-Tree.
 I could see drinking either of them over ice.
 This is something I would never try with the mass-produced varieties.
 Q tonic has a somewhat medicinal taste from the cinchona bark, which reminded me of my homemade tonic.
 I also noticed a very slight tartness and tang, and a clean-tasting light fruitiness that matches the elegance of the bottle.

 Fever-Tree is a bit lighter.
 The aroma is fresh and citrusy, as is the taste.
 It is quite a bit smoother than Q Tonic; balanced and very easy to drink by itself.
 My only complaint is that the flavor is a little bit too limey; but for those who prefer their tonic drinks with lime, this may be the best choice for you.

-The particular characteristics of various brands of alcohol make a big difference on how well they match with mixers.
+The particular characteristics of various brands of alcohol make a big difference in how well they match with mixers.
 I’m not a huge vodka fan, but over a few evenings, I tried both brands with several varieties.
-Every version of Q Tonic vodka tonic was excellent; a good match that perked up even the most banal vodka.
+Every version of Q Tonic vodka tonic was excellent; a good match that perked up even the banalest vodka.
 Fever-Tree didn’t fare so well with me, I just didn’t care for it with Vodka.

 When it comes down to it, the tonic you are going to like depends on your personal taste and what brand of liquor you want to mix it with.
 The biggest question is whether the boutique versions are worth the price.
 I like my own recipe, and if I had lots of time and energy, I’d make it every time.
 However, both of these tonics will satisfy; chose by the characteristics that are important to you.